kroman0/products/qtheme.template/trunk/qthemetemplate/README.txt

  - viewlet_hidden

-Of the two subtemplates, the former is for adding new viewlet and set order for it in ViewletManager, other one only hide viewlet in pointed ViewletManager
+Of the two subtemplates, the former is for adding new viewlet and set viewlets order for the ViewletManager, other one only hide viewlet in pointed ViewletManager

 Ordered NEW viewlet
 ------------------------------

-For that case you can use *viewlet_order* subtemplate
+Use *viewlet_order* subtemplate

     >>> paster('addcontent --no-interactive viewlet_order')
     paster addcontent --no-interactive viewlet_order